 The Department of Health and Human Services (HHS) announced on August 1, 2011, that contraception would be included in the preventive services expected to be covered in employee health plans under the Affordable Care Act.
-138 That same day, the USCCB issued a press release protesting the rule.
+That same day, the USCCB issued a press release protesting the rule.
 Cardinal Daniel DiNardo, Archbishop of Galveston-Houston, Texas, wrote:

 "Could the federal government possibly intend to pressure Catholic institutions to cease providing health care, education and charitable services to the general public?
 Health care reform should expand access to basic health care for all, not undermine that goal."
-139

 Of course, working to make no-copay contraception unavailable to a large group of women workers does not expand access to healthcare.
-Nevertheless, the US bishops have waged their counterintuitive campaign in the press and in courtrooms, with a suit led by Bishop Zubik ending up in the US Supreme Court in early 2016.140
+Nevertheless, the US bishops have waged their counterintuitive campaign in the press and in courtrooms, with a suit led by Bishop Zubik ending up in the US Supreme Court in early 2016.

-In July 2013, CHA released a statement indicating its agreement141 with the amended policy, which contained certain accommodations for religiously-affiliated institutions, like Catholic hospitals-though not all the provisions requested by the bishops.
-"If you look at the final regulations it is very clear that we do not have to contract for, or pay for, or arrange for' contraception coverage," Keehan said in an interview.142 hen a woman who is miscarrying is not informed of her treatment options, or not treated at all, this violates civil ideas of ethics, such as the American Medical Association's expectation that a "physician shall, while caring for a patient, regard responsibility to the patient as paramount," which means providing care with "respect for human dignity and rights."143 But the Directives also conflict with Catholic teachings.
+In July 2013, CHA released a statement indicating its agreement with the amended policy, which contained certain accommodations for religiously-affiliated institutions, like Catholic hospitals-though not all the provisions requested by the bishops.
+"If you look at the final regulations it is very clear that we do not have to contract for, or pay for, or arrange for' contraception coverage," Keehan said in an interview.